-Research, discovery, collaborative work, and the creation of new knowledge is the very heart of academic work.
+Research, and the creation of new knowledge is the very heart of academic work.
 It is also something that we do on a daily basis.
 There are many opportunities to engage in research at every stage of a course of study.

+Research students at Pilgrim have full borrowing rights at all the libraries of the University of Divinity including the Dalton McCaughey Library.
 The ‘DML’ houses the most significant theological collection in Oceania and is your first stop for any research.
-Search the library catalogue or peruse the range of online resources it has available.
+Search the library catalogue as your first stop.